uic-big-data/assignment-2/README.md

 There are three tasks, and you are free to use the skeleton code provided.
 The skeleton code is an Angular project with two components and a service:

 ```
-ng new shadow-maps
+ng new vis
-cd shadow-maps
+cd vis
 ng generate component map
 ng generate component chart
 ng generate service data